Our LNG and bio-LNG bunkering vessels and carriers

 Coralius LNG bunkering vessel at sea

-Coralius is the first state-of-the-art LNG bunker and feeder vessel built in Europe.
+Coralius is the first state-of-the-art LNG and bio-LNG bunker and feeder vessel built in Europe.
 The 5,800 m3 vessel has a duel-fuel engine and many other technical solutions to assure environmental excellence.

 Read more